ut-proj/blog/content/2021-01-20-full-track.md

 slug = "2021/01/teaser-audio-track"

 [taxonomies]
-tags = ["conferences", "talks", "audio"]
+tags = ["conferences", "talks", "audio", "music", "scores"]

 +++

-In the previous post regarding the [video teaser](@/2021-01-05-teaser-video.md) for Lambda Days, an audio track was used as the "score" for the video.
+In a previous post regarding the [video teaser](@/2021-01-05-teaser-video.md) for the Lambda Days 2021 conference, an ambient piece was used as the "score" for the video.
 It has now been published on soundcloud here:

 {{ soundcloud_mini(
        track_id="968360833",